vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

 - If you intend to use a custom certificate for the vSphere Integrated Containers appliance, verify that the certificate meets the criteria described in [vSphere Integrated Containers Appliance Certificate Requirements](appliance_cert_reqs.md).
 - If you use vCenter Server 6.7 update 1 or later, you can use the HTML5 vSphere Client to deploy the appliance.
 If you use an older version of vCenter Server, you must use the Flex-based vSphere Web Client to deploy the appliance.
 You cannot deploy OVA files from versions of the HTML5 vSphere Client that pre-date vCenter Server 6.7 update 1.

     **NOTE**: Versions of the HTML5 client that pre-date 6.7 update 1 do not prevent you from deploying OVA files and deployment appears to succeed.
 However, the resulting appliance [does not function correctly due to an issue with the HTML5 client](ts_reg_doesnt_start.md).
 This issue is fixed in version 6.7 update 1 of the vSphere Client.

+    vSphere Integrated Containers 1.5.2 and later versions do not include the Flex-based vSphere Web Client.

 ## Procedure 1: Deploy the OVA